Super Girl (Super Junior song): Music video

 The music video for "Super Girl" was directed by Cho Soo-Hyun and filmed in a studio in Yangsu-ri, Gyeonggi-do, South Korea in August 2009.
 On 11 September, a 32-second teaser video of it was released throughout Asia, and the full version was released on 14 September on Super Junior's official YouTube channel, China's Sohu news portal, Taiwan's Avex Taiwan homepage and Thailand's GMM website.

 The music video, including intercut sequences of choreographed dancing by Super Junior-M, tells a story of a nerd (played by Han Geng) who accidentally crashes into a house party.
 Warmly welcomed by the DJ and others, Han Geng begins taking random pictures of the people in the party with his cell phone.
-He comes upon a beautiful girl (Jessica of Girls' Generation), and begins taking photos of her.
+He comes upon a beautiful girl (Jessica Jung of Girls' Generation), and begins taking photos of her.
 Annoyed, Jessica pushes him away with a disgusted look.
 Rejected and hurt, Han Geng walks out of the party.
 Wanting to catch Jessica's attention one more time, he magically dresses into a suitable party boy attire and confidently walks back into the party, surprising Jessica with his cool appearance, and lures her into dancing with him.